halhen/shoutcast-search/documentation.md

 * `r` randomizes list.
 * `n` truncates the list with the number of elements that is given, for example `n10`.

+## Format
+You can specify how shoutcast-search prints the information for each matching stations using the `-f` option.
+The format is specified using a combination of free text and codes that are replaced with the applicable station information.
+For example, --format=`"Station name: %s"` prints `Station Name: <name>` for each station found. `%u` is the default format.

+The following codes are available:
+* %u - URL to the stream
+* %g - stations genre
+* %p - currently played song
+* %s - station name
+* %b - bitrate in kbps
+* %l - number of listeners
+* %t - MIME string describing codec
+* %% - percent sign where the following character is one of the above
+* \n - newline
+* \t - tab

 ## Options
 By default, shoutcast-search returns the found stations ordered by number of listeners.
 You can tell shoutcast-search to randomize the order by providing the `-r` option.
 This option is not applicable if `--sort` is specified.